ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 4. Install the LogDNA agent with super tenancy

     The commands below automatically install a logdna-agent pod into each node in your cluster.
 Install the agent for the region you are working in.
-These yaml files use private endpoints.
-Temporary: These files are downloaded from staging.
+These yaml files use private endpoints. **Temporary**: These files are downloaded from staging.

     For **us-south**, run the following command: